Language: EN

 npm install mssql

-To connect Node.js with Microsoft SQL Server, you can use different TDS drivers.
+To connect Node.js with Microsoft SQL Server, we can use different TDS drivers.
 The two main ones are:

 • Tedious: This driver is written in pure JavaScript and is compatible with Windows, macOS, and Linux.
 It is the default driver for Node.js and is widely used in applications running on various platforms.

 • Microsoft / Contributors Node V8 Driver for Node.js for SQL Server (v2): This driver is native and optimized for 64-bit Windows or Linux/macOS.
-While less common than Tedious, it works wonderfully.
+Although it is less common than Tedious, it works wonderfully.

 Connection Configuration

-To establish a connection to our MSSQL database, we must first configure it with the data from our server.
-In addition, there are additional options that may be necessary depending on your database configuration.
+To establish a connection with our MSSQL database, we first need to configure it with our server details.
+Additionally, there may be additional options that could be necessary depending on your database configuration.

-Let’s take a basic configuration example using Tedious, which is the default driver.
+Let’s look at a basic configuration example using Tedious, which is the default driver.

 const dbConfig = {